Tribunal administratif du logement

 Within 1 month of receiving the lessor’s notice.

-If the lessee does not respond, they are presumed to have refused to vacate the dwelling.
+If the lessee does not respond, he is deemed to have refused to vacate the dwelling.

 Within 1 month of the lessee’s refusal or the expiry of the deadline for the lessee to respond